• Home

 Instructions

-• Preheat your oven to 392°F (200°C), and grease the wells of the muffin pan with cooking spray.
+• Preheat the oven to 392°F (200°C) and lightly grease a muffin pan with cooking spray.

-• Mix the dry ingredients, cornmeal, all-purpose flour, baking powder, and salt in a large mixing bowl.
+• Combine the dry ingredients in a large mixing bowl: cornmeal, flour, baking powder, and a pinch of salt.

-• Spoon the batter into the prepared muffin cups, filling each well about two-thirds full.
+• Spoon the batter into the prepared muffin cups, filling each about two-thirds full.

 Notes